BuvinJT/distbuilder/docs/ConfigClasses.md

 For convenience, instead of passing the explicit name the of process, you may instead pass a [QtIfwPackage](#qtifwpackage).
 In which case, the name of the "primary executable" will be automatically extracted from that.

+## QtIfwInstallerTool

+These objects are use by [QtIfwPackageScript](#qtifwpackagescript) objects, to as a means to include "tools", such as third party utility binaries, in the installer which are not part of the product or intended for use by an end user.
+Such tools may then be utilized by your package script operations.

+By default, such a tool will be extracted into a temporary location and removed at the end of installation.
+If you will require it for maintenance operations (i.e. during updates or uninstallation), enabling the `isMaintenanceNeed` attribute will cause the tool to be retained on the target, so it will be available later when needed.

+Constructor:

+    QtIfwInstallerTool( srcPath, isMaintenanceNeed=False )

+Attributes & default values:

+    srcPath = <required>
+    isMaintenanceNeed = False

+Methods:

+    targetPath()

+**targetPath()**: Use this to reference the tool path when generating QtScripts / operations will utilize it.

 ## QtIfwExeWrapper